 Many employers - particularly small and medium-sized companies - may have signed a collective agreement but have not necessarily joined an employers' association.
-A recent survey by Andersen and Felbo-Kolding (2013b) revealed that within the industrial cleaning sector, one in two companies with five or more employees are members of an employers' association.
-This number is reportedly somewhat lower when including companies with fewer than five employees, which is the vast majority of companies within this sector.
-It is primarily the large and medium-sized private companies that are members of an employers' association, whilst relatively few small companies - most notably, self-employed without employees - have joined one.
+No exact figures exist as to the number of cleaning companies having joined an employers association.
+However, according to the interviewees, it is primarily the large and medium-sized private companies that are members of an employers' association, whilst relatively few small companies - most notably, self-employed without employees - have joined one.